SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 ### Settlement

-There are two main alternatives for settlement - either we handle the settlement process for you, or you handle the process yourself :
+There are two main alternatives for settlement - either we handle the settlement process for you, or you handle the process yourself:

 #### Swedbank Pay handles the settlement process